 Refreshments / Networking / Exhibition

-Grab a coffee, mid morning snack and a fist full of business cards during the second networking opportunity of the day
+Grab a coffee, mid morning snack and a fist full of business cards during the first networking opportunity of the day

 -